liuyao12/ConvNets-PDE-perspective/README.md

         return out
 ```

-One could motivate the addition of variable coefficients as enabling the ConvNet to *rotate* and *scale* the image, just like how the Sobel can shift the image, but by different amounts for different parts of the image.
+One could motivate the addition of variable coefficients as enabling the ConvNet to *rotate* and *scale* the image—just like how the Sobel can shift the image, but by different amounts for different parts of the image.
 But whether or not it actually *learns* these transformations is not guaranteed, nor easy to verify.
 At any rate, a better explanation may be that it at least expands the "expressive power" of the network.

 ![](rotation.gif) ![](dilation.gif)